theshreyasharma/2048/DEVELOPMENT.md

 - **4/24/20** - Began implementing game logic
     - Created adding new tile function and find empty tile functions
     - Added game state enum
+    - Implemented functions to move the blocks on the board left and up
-    - [ ] Figure out logic to merge rows and columns when a button is pressed
+    - [x] Figure out logic to merge rows and columns when a button is pressed
     - [ ] Winner and loser logic with leaderboard
     - [ ] isGameOver logic (is board full and not mergable with no 2048 block, is there a 2048 block, is there a valid move even if board is full)
+    - [x] Update score variable

+- **4/26/20** - Finished game logic mostly, have to include GameOver logic
+    - Implemented MoveRight and MoveDown functions
+    - Moved score variable from my_app class to gameboard class
+    - [ ] Implement GameOver logic
+    - [x] Fix incorrect merging (might have to do with row/col being greater than the target)